A Guide to GNMI & gRPC: How Are They Revolutionizing Network Management?

 It allows us to manage configurations of network devices and also monitor them.
 The “monitoring” part is the most explicit difference between SNMP and GNMI.

 We at ThinkPalm had developed Avishkar for a client, a network device management framework using SNMP.
-Avishkar is an intuitive solution designed for managing network-switching equipment
+Avishkar is an intuitive solution designed for managing network-switching equipment.

 So What’s The Difference?

-Well, SNMP uses a “Pull Model” for network monitoring.
+When looking at gNMI vs SNMP, the biggest difference is how data is collected.
+SNMP uses a “Pull Model” for network monitoring.
 This means the management system has to create and send requests to each network device every few minutes.
 And each time a request arrives from a management tool, the network device has to:

 • Parse the request from the management tool